giuseppealbrizio/node-express-rest-boilerplate/README.md

-# Microservice Template
+# Express Microservice Template

-Following features are enabled
+This template is intended to be used as single service in a multi-service application

+The application uses express as framework and is configured with the following features:

-- `ECMA` features enabled
+- `ECMA2020` features enabled
 - `Dotenv` Load environment variables from .env file
 - `Eslint` Code quality tool
 - `Prettier` to prettify the code